Masoud Pezeshkian: Personal life

 Pezeshkian's wife was a gynecologist.
 In 1994, she died along with their youngest son in a car crash.
 He raised his remaining two sons and daughter alone and has never remarried.
 His daughter, Zahra, has a master's degree in chemistry from Sharif University of Technology, and was working at Jam Petrochemical before the Rouhani government came to power.
 She is also regarded as a political adviser.

 Pezeshkian is a teacher of the Quran, and a reciter of the Nahj al-balagha, a key text for Shia Muslims.
 In addition to Persian, Pezeshkian speaks Azerbaijani, Kurdish, Arabic and English.

-Pezeshkian is a fan of Tractor S.C.
+Pezeshkian is a fan of the Persian Gulf Pro League, and often attends the football matches in Tabriz with his son.